rahiel/hortiradar/README.md

 and floriculture industries with valuable insights from social media.
 To this end we're building an analytics platform for Twitter data.

+See `docs/hortiradar.org` for an overview of the design of the Hortiradar.

 [hortiradar]: https://acba.labs.vu.nl/hortiradar/
 [VU]: https://vu.nl/en/
 [BIGt&u]: http://bigtu.nl